pietroagazzi/useless-sorting-algorithms/README.md

 4. [**Gnomesort**](https://en.wikipedia.org/wiki/Gnome_sort): A sorting algorithm that is based on the idea of a garden gnome sorting his flower pots.

 5. [**Slowsort**](https://en.wikipedia.org/wiki/Slowsort): An inefficient sorting algorithm based on the multiply and surrender paradigm.

+6. [**Bogobogosort**](https://en.wikipedia.org/wiki/Bogobogosort): An extremely inefficient sorting algorithm based on the generate and test paradigm.
+The algorithm successively generates permutations of its input until it finds one that is sorted.